 Improve fuel efficiency

 Demand for motor vehicles is expected to continue to rise along with mature market recovery and emerging market expansion.
 Efforts to create sustainable mobility will require the greatest possible improvements to the fuel efficiency of gasoline-powered engines.
-Nissan has placed three core technologies at the heart of its efforts in this area: the lithium-ion battery, the one-motor/two-clutch parallel hybrid system and the new-generation continuously variable transmission (CVT).
+Nissan has placed three core technologies at the heart of its efforts in this area: the lithium-ion battery, Intelligent Dual Clutch Control Hybird and Xtronic transmission (Continuously Variable Transmission: CVT) systems.
 We will be including these core technologies in a greater range of our new vehicles.

 Electric vehicles (EVs)

 Nissan LEAF is fitted with a high-capacity lithium-ion battery that allows a maximum driving range of up to 228 km on one full charge (as measured in JC08 Japan test mode).
 The Nissan-developed electric motor, inverter and dedicated EV platform provide powerful, smooth acceleration and excellent stability and control at all speeds.
 Quiet during operation, Nissan LEAF offers a unique driving experience, with advanced information technology systems that give a full range of convenient functions.
 The batteries that power EVs can also play a key role as energy-storage devices supporting large-scale reliance on renewable energy sources.
 As such, they have the potential to contribute to lowering carbon emissions throughout society as a whole, not just in the automotive sector.